 Part 10: Develop an Online Presence and Gain an Audience

-Now that you found your voice, cornered your niche, and can stand out in the large ocean full of other travel blogs.
+Now that you found your voice cornered your niche, and can stand out in the vast ocean full of other travel blogs.
 It’s time to focus on getting that traffic and audience.
 Without a steady audience, you might as well quit blogging.
 Here are techniques to get more traffic to your travel blog.

 4 – Learn SEO – It’s short for Search Engine Optimization.
-This is will take time but with good practice and devotion, you should be able to pick it up.
-It’s important because of the more SEO friendly and optimized your blog is, the bigger your online presence become.
+This will take time, but with good practice and devotion, you should be able to pick it up.
+It was important because of the more SEO friendly and optimized your blog is, the bigger your online presence become.
 You can start by following the suggestion produced by the Yoast SEO plugin when you’re writing a post.
 Be careful not to go overboard!
 You should be writing for your audience first and SEO second.

 5 – Focus on Pinterest – SEO is not going to land you a lot of traffic in the beginning.
 It takes time.
 When you are first starting out, focus your attention on Pinterest.
-Pinterest is actually one of the largest search engines out there.
-If you make beautiful and search optimized PINS you can get a lot of referral traffic on Pinterest.
+Pinterest is one of the most massive search engines out there.
+If you make beautiful and search optimized PINS, you can get a lot of referral traffic on Pinterest.

 6 – Join a sharing Facebook Group – There are many Travel Blogging groups design for sharing each other’s content.
 Pinterest shares, Facebook shares, Twitter shares, Flip Board, etc., There’s even ones facilitate commenting on your blog content.

-7 – Share other people’s content – It’s counterintuitive but by sharing content that’s not your own, you get yours shared more and gain even more traffic.
-Social channels like Flipboard and StumbleUpon has exactly this mechanism or rule in place.
-The more you share other people’s content the better you do – it’s roughly around a 10:1 ratio where you share 10 posts that is not yours and 1 that’s yours.
+7 – Share other people’s content – It’s counterintuitive, but by sharing content that’s not your own, you get yours shared more and gain even more traffic.
+Social channels like Flipboard and StumbleUpon has this mechanism or rule precisely in place.
+The more you share other people’s content, the better you do – it’s roughly around a 10:1 ratio where you share ten posts that is not yours and one that’s yours.

 8 – Join Viral Content Bee – VCB is a social sharing platform.
 You get points by sharing other people’s content to your various social networks (Pinterest, Facebook, StumbleUpon, and Twitter).
 You can then turn around spend these points to have others share your content across their social channels.
 That more content you have shared on social media the better your SEO ratings are going to be.
 Google uses Social Media Signals as a ranking factor in SEO.

 9 – Join a Tailwind Tribe – Tailwind is a place to promote your Pinterest and Instagram.
 Joining a tribe allows you to schedule and automate Pinterest while getting your content shared by other tribe members.
-Seriously, it’s a great way to steadily increase your traffic.
+Seriously, it’s a great way to increase your traffic steadily.
 I started one myself.
 Here’s the Link to my Tribe.

 11 – Build An Email Subscribers List – I wish I had focused on this earlier.
 Your email subscribers are your best source of traffic.
 SEO rules and algorithms change all the time and may affect your traffic at any given moment.
 Your email list isn’t affected by SEO.

-13 – Guest posts – It’s important you guest post on other blogs that are popular.
-It may not give you massive traffic but it will give your blog credibility and “dofollow” backlinks.
+13 – Guest posts – It’s essential you guest post on other blogs that are popular.
+It may not give you massive traffic, but it will give your blog credibility and “dofollow” backlinks.
 What are backlinks?
-Backlinks are links on other websites that point back to your website, so when people click on the link it takes them to your blog.
+Backlinks are links on other websites that point back to your site, so when people click on the link, it takes them to your blog.

 A quick primer on SEO/Backlinks.
-Google used to have this tool, Page Rank, used to rank the importance of your site based on an algorithm.
+Google used to have this tool called Page Rank, and it used to rank the importance of your site based on an algorithm.
 It has since been somewhat replaced by a third party ranking systems developed by Moz called Domain and Page Authority.
 You can download the Moz bar to see where you rank.

 The Most Useful and Free Tool for SEO:

 Google Adwords Keyword Planner Tool – When you create content you want to rank it on the SERPs (Search Engine Results Page).
-This tool is very useful for determining the competition for the keyword and the search volume for that keyword.
-So say, you are writing about an awesome hike you did in Norway in the Reinebringen.
+This tool is handy for determining the competition for the keyword and the search volume for that keyword.
+So say, you are writing about an excellent hike you did in Norway in the Reinebringen.
 Using the YOAST to help you optimize your post for SEO, you figured you want to rank for Reinebringen the keyword.